Yonex Comfort Z3 Review: not what I had expected

 I’m guessing this is done to produce a more comfortable feel, and it might not bother you at all, but since this is an independent review I thought it was worth mentioning.
 I don’t like my shoes being too “soft” or loose out of fear of an ankle injury.

-The shoelaces are twisted slightly to the side, similar to what we sometimes see on football (soccer) shoes and that may be creating this effect.
+The shoelaces are twisted slightly to the side, similar to what we sometimes see on football (soccer) shoes.
+Maybe that’s creating this effect.

 Yonex calls this their Flexion Upper and describes it as “The FLEXION UPPER is a soft stress-free design with minimal material overlap and a larger seamless surface for a more comfortable fit.” in their PR release.

-Anyway, the fit around my toes and midfoot feels snug and tucked in like you’d expect from a high-end performance shoe.
-The toe box and the heel feels stiffer than I had expected, and I’m guessing it’s to counter the cushioning so it doesn’t feel too soft when you’re moving around the court at high speed.
+The fit around my toes and midfoot feels snug and tucked in as you’d expect from a high-end performance shoe.
+The toe box and the heel feel stiffer than I had expected, and I’m guessing it’s to counter the cushioning so it doesn’t feel too soft when you’re moving around the court at high speed.

 The Comfort Z3 also comes with Yonex’s Inner Bootie technology, replacing the conventional tongue to improve comfort and all-around fit.

-I remember this technology from their Eclipsion Z3 shoe, where it felt as if it helps my feet stay in place within the shoe.
+I remember this technology from their Eclipsion Z3 shoe, which felt as if it helped my feet stay in place within the shoe.
 It’s less noticeable in this pair and I don’t feel like there’s anything standing out and worth commenting on.

 Overall, the fit feels good, but nothing outstanding at this price level.